NuTufts/Detectron.pytorch/README_jmills.md

 The output is a little hard to parse, so check for errors!

-In order to train code use python script python tools/train_particle.py (see file for list of args)
+In order to train network use python script python tools/train_particle.py (see file for list of args)

-In order to test code use python script python tools/infer_particle.py (see file for list of args)
+In order to deploy network use python script python tools/infer_particle.py (see file for list of args)

 You'll need to have sourced larcv for these to work.
 You'll also need a cfg file